*SPOILER ALERT! *

 pushed up against the wall on the other end.
 Derian had arranged it all for

-Her spirit wilted when she thought of his recent contrary behavior.
+game.
+Her spirit wilted when she thought of his recent harsh behavior.

 Sighing